 Discounts are available for visits to multiple schools

 in the same district/area on the same day.

 Reduced fees are available to schools or organizations

 with limited financial resources.

-Payable by check to "Kevin J. Wood", by cash, or by PayPal (payment expected
+Payable by check to "Kevin J. Wood", by cash, or by PayPal (if

-on date of program or within two weeks afterwards).
+Payment expected on date of program or within two weeks afterwards.

 "Thank you very much for coming and telling us a lot about Abraham

 Lincoln.
 I can't believe you could remember all of that information.

 I really liked that you came because it felt like Abraham Lincoln was